Senior Muslim Brotherhood figure dies in prison in Egypt

 Restrictions were placed on visits to Egyptian prisons in early March due to the novel coronavirus outbreak.

-(Reporting by Ahmed Mohamed Hassan Writing by Aidan Lewis Editing by Giles Elgood)
+(Reporting by Ahmed Mohamed Hassan; Writing by Aidan Lewis; Editing by Giles Elgood and Daniel Wallis)

 ((Aidan.Lewis@tr.com; +20-1001174410;))